sstone72389/js-reference-types-practice/README.md

 -   All 3 subway lines intersect at *Park Street*, but there are no other intersection points.
 Some of this MBTA is fictionalized.

-## Checking your solution

-Run `grunt test`.

  ## Hints

  -   Assume good input.
 Your function need not check the validity of the line or stop.
  -   Consider diagramming the lines by sketching out the subway lines and their stops and intersection.
  -   Subway lines are keys in a dictionary (object literal), while the values are a list (array) of all the stops on each line.
  -   The key to the practice is to find the **intersection** of the lines at *Park Street*.
  -   Solve an easier problem first.

 ## Bonus